karschsp/band-names/BAND-NAMES.md

 * The Straw Graspers
 * The Street Dates
 * The Strip Malls
+* The Subtle Promotions
 * The Sunday Bests
+* The Swashbucklers
 * The Tagalongs
 * The Time Stamps
 * The Tells
 * The Third Wheels
+* The Thoroughly Thrilled
 * The Traffic Cops
 * The Trophy Wives
 * The Twisted Haikus
+* The Unsocial Conventions
+* The Undercard
 * The Underestimators
 * The Understatements
 * The Used Shoes